rhender007/first_streamlit_app/README.md

 No, because Inbound shares (for Martín they are inbound) only show on the list of databases if Martín decides to "get" them.

+We often use the words ACCOUNT and USER as if they are interchangeable words.
+In Snowflake, it is important to keep them separate.
+Look at the statements below and select the ones that are TRUE.
+Select 4.
+A Snowflake Trial Account is an ACCOUNT, not a USER.
+The name and password entered during the login process is a USER, not an ACCOUNT.
+When a USER is created, it provides access to a single ACCOUNT, but an ACCOUNT can have many USERS.
+Each learner in this Workshop should have a USER they use to log in to a Snowflake Trial ACCOUNT.

 Other courses and information sources are available and may be a better fit for your needs and preferences.

 For non-hands on courses and certification preparation guides, see other courses on this site.